Music Production BA (Hons)

-The programme is assessed entirely by coursework.
+The programme is assessed predominantly by coursework.
 This includes practical desktop (DAW/MIDI) and studio-based recording assignments, report writing, blogs, videos and oral presentations.
 You will also have the opportunity to complete a dissertation or practical project in the final year of the programme.

 There are no formal written examinations as part of the current assessment methods on this degree.